WELCOME TO THE BNA WEBSITE

 Non-members – £20 per day, £30 per weekend

-Come for the whole weekend (or either Saturday/ Sunday) tickets will be available soon and include tea/coffee on arrival and cold buffet lunch.
+Come for the whole weekend (or either Saturday/ Sunday) tickets are available now on this link, and includes a cold buffet lunch.

 Click here for more information – BNA Weekend Workshop